 3. Highly interested prospects

 Since paid search ads target specific search queries, people who see your ads were already searching for a solution like yours.
-They’re not just people arbitrarily surfing the web; rather, they’re likely interested in evaluating your product or service, either now or in the near future.
+They’re not just arbitrarily surfing the web; rather, they’re likely interested in evaluating your product or service, either now or in the near future.

 4. Detailed analytics